Iron law of oligarchy

 Any political system eventually evolves into an oligarchy.
 This theory is called the "iron law of oligarchy".
 According to them, modern democracies should be considered as elected oligarchies.

-In these systems, actual differences between viable political rivals are small, the oligarchic elite impose strict limits on what constitutes an 'acceptable' and 'respectable' political position, and politicians' careers depend heavily on unelected economic and media elites.
+In oligarchic systems, actual differences between viable political rivals are small, the oligarchic elite impose strict limits on what constitutes an 'acceptable' and 'respectable' political position, and politicians' careers depend heavily on unelected economic and media elites.